bioinfo-ucsd/BISB-Bootcamp-2022/modules/02-sequencing/01-whole-exome.md

-# Activity 1: Whole exome sequencing (WES) analysis
+# Activity 1: Whole-Exome Sequencing (WES) Analysis

 In this activity, we will analyze whole-exome sequencing data from the [SK-BR-3 breast cancer cell line](https://www.cellosaurus.org/CVCL_0033) to discover cancer mutations.
-This data was generated using paired-end Illumina sequencing, as part of the [Cancer Cell Line Encyclopedia (CCLE)](https://sites.broadinstitute.org/ccle/).
+This data was generated using paired-end Illumina sequencing.

 We will perform the following steps: